palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 Open-data hackers should heed the words of [Dave Guarino](http://daguar.github.io/2014/03/17/etl-for-america/) and work together to improve the pipeline that prepares data for meaningful analysis, crucial but unglamourous "plumbing" often overlooked in the rush to build the latest flashy user interface.

-We're here to propose a way to make it happen.
+We're here to demonstrate a way to make it happen.
 We call it "pluggable data."

 ### What we mean